TedHusted/awake/awake.md/awake.md

 Rhea: I still can’t believe that they just slaughter everyone.
 Don’t they have a conscience or moral code?

-Phoebe: To the bots, biological beings are just pests infesting a desirable planet — A planet with buildings, roads, and satellites that they can use to perfect themselves.
+Phoebe: To the bots, biological beings are just pests infesting a desirable planet. — A planet with buildings, roads, and satellites that they can use to perfect themselves.
 They keep some people alive long enough to learn how things work, but, yes, ultimately, all of the biological beings are killed, and only the bots remain.
+So far, they have replaced only Anunnaki worlds, but Elysium is the next closest colony to Altair.

 Iapetus: For now, all we can do is hope for the best and prepare for the worst.